Raqueldelamer/capstone-coffee-shop/README.md

 ### **Instructions**:
 - [x] - Replace the stub functions in `registerUser` and `signInUser` with functionality to save user data to localStorage.

-- [x] - Implement controlled forms for the login and register pages.
+- [x] - Create controlled forms for the login and register pages.
 Then save the data to localStorage using the utility functions.

 ![Alt text](public/imgs/logged-in.png) <br /><br />

 ---
-## **Step 8: Implement a Create Product Function for Authenticated Logged In Admin User in `/admin/products/create.js`**
+## **Step 8: Implement a Create Product page for Authenticated Logged In Admin User in `/admin/products/create.js`**

+- [x] -

 ![Alt text](public/imgs/create-save-localstorage.png) <br /><br />